Attractions

 Music Hall, Lebanon

-Music Hall, Beirut - 17.2 km
+Music Hall, Beirut

 Music Hall is one of Beirut's most iconic and legendary live music venues and cultural hub.
 It was launched in 2003 by visionary entrepreneur Michel Elefteriades and is the perfect destination for those who appreciate immense live music, an exclusive atmosphere and tasty food.